 The first church in Llansteffan was probably built around 650 by Saint Ystyffan.
-In Norman times, around 1112, it was rebuilt and around 1170 granted to the Order of Knights Chospitaller in Slebech by Geoffrey Marmion.
+In Norman times, around 1112, it was probably rebuilt, because the invaders changed its call to St. Stephen.
+Next, around 1170, it was granted to the Order of Knights Chospitaller in Slebech by Geoffrey Marmion.
 The donation included a fishery and ferry across the river and was confirmed in 1231-1247, 1328.
+In the thirteenth century, a new nave was erected, in the fourteenth century enlarged by a transept, chancel and porch and in the fifteenth century a tower was built.
 After the dissolution of the order, the church passed into the hands of the Crown, and then under the private patronage.
-In 1700, the northern chapel of Lloyds of Lacques was added, stylistically referring to the rest of the building.
-In the 19th and early 20th centuries, the church was renovated.
+In 1700, the northern chapel of Lloyds of Lacques was added.
+In the second half of the 19th century and in the early 20th century, the church was renovated.
 Subsequent repairs were carried out in 1995-1997, when all roofs were replaced.

 Website coflein.gov.uk, St Stephen’s church, Llansteffan.